sanchogodinhoapps/space-personal-assistant/README.md

 ...and many more commands!

 ## What language models are used?
+It has direct free integration with Google Makesuit AI (Free)
-It has been integrated it with Chat GPT 3.5 Turbo
+It has also been integrated it with Chat GPT 3.5 Turbo (Requires An OpenAI API Key)
-It has knowledge upto September 2021

 ## What are the upcoming features?
 - Support Taking Noted And Saving Them Into Deta Collection
 - Integration With Other Deta Space Apps
 - Add Custom Commands
-- Option To Choose Custom GPT Model
 ...and much more planned!

 ## Credits?
 - [Deta Space](https://deta.space/) - For Hosting This App On Their Platform & Helping With The Development GPT Token
+- [Omar Playz](https://omarplayz.eu.org/) - For Recommending Google Makersuite, A Free AI Model like ChatGPT
+- [Google Makersuit](https://makersuite.google.com) - For Legit Free AI Access
 - [Github](https://github.com/sanchogodinhoapps/space-personal-assistant) - For Hosting This As A Publically Available Copy Of The Code
 - [NodeJS](https://nodejs.org/) - Language Of The Backend
 - [ExpressJS](https://expressjs.com/) - For Handiling The Requests In The Backend Server